 During her twenty-year career as a journalist, and before she lost her job due to political oppression, she was twice recognized as Turkey’s most read political columnist, and twice rated as one of the ten most influential people in social media.
 Originally educated as a lawyer, she gave the Freedom Lecture as a guest of Amnesty International and Prince Claus Foundation.
 She has also given speeches at Oxford, London School of Economics, Harvard University and the House of Commons.
 More recently she has appeared on the BBC’s Imagining the New Truth series.

-4th Estate will publish Ece Temelkuran’s new book, How to Lose a Country: The New Ice Age of Politics, which dissects the global rise of populism and the downfall of democracy, in the UK in February 2019.
+4th Estate will publish Ece Temelkuran’s new book, How to Lose a Country: The Seven Warning Signs of Rising Populism, which dissects the global rise of populism and the downfall of democracy, in the UK on 7th February 2019.

 Ece Temelkuran is represented by Robert Caskie at Caskie Mushens Ltd.